Ayymoose/PC-Lint-GUI/README.md

 ## Bugs

-See `bugs.txt` for the list of bugs/features
+See `bugs.txt` for the list of current bugs/features

 ## Release history